 Retention Rate: N/A

 Founded in 1927, St. Petersburg College is a state college in Florida that ranks first in the state for alumni earning the highest entry wages.
 SPC was the state of Florida’s first two-year college to offer bachelor’s degrees.
-More than 70% of students of SPC attend classes part-time, and the average age of an SPC student is 28 years old.
 What this means is that SPC is tailored to the non-traditional, or working student.
 This is where the RN to BSN program really shines.
-As the program is built for current RNs, students are able to fit the program to their own personal schedule rather than the other way around.
+As the program is built for current RNs, students are able to fit the program into their own personal schedules rather than the other way around.
 The four-semester program can be taken one class at a time or up to four classes per semester.
 Practicums are available at approved agencies throughout the community, making this program a great fit for Florida residents.

 2. Pensacola State College